-Among the first foreigners to establish themselves in Puerto Vallarta was the late Bernice Starr (1915-2002), an artist, educator, philanthropist and writer.
+Among the first foreigners to establish themselves in Puerto Vallarta was the late Bernice Starr (1915-2002), an artist, educator, philanthropist, and writer.

-This former Oregon school teacher, traveled from California with her husband, Edgar Starr, to visit the town for the first time during Easter in 1952, they later moved here in 1954 and bought their first house in 1957.
+This former Oregon school teacher, travelled from California with her husband, Edgar Starr, to visit the town for the first time during Easter in 1952, they later moved here in 1954 and bought their first house in 1957.
 She is also known for her minor role in "The Night Of the Iguana" as a school teacher in 1963 .

 Bernice Starr (Born Jan.
 26, 1915) and her husband, "Ed" Starr, a former animation and background painter at Disney, were both great artists that through their paintings made efforts to promote the city and its beauty, creating famous hand-made postcards that showed the town and its folkloric attractiveness .

 In order to obtain funds to make a public library in PV a reality, her husband Ed designed a map of the town, in 1957, that included the most important landmarks and added a spot at the end of the Malecon reserved for the future library.

 In 1964 they intervened on behalf of the town and the library project and were able to show a pre-premiere projection of the "The Night of the Iguana" before anywhere else in the world to collect funds for the library project.